jceminer/cn_gpu_miner/README.md

 The GPU version being a superset of the CPU version, what applies to JCE CPU also applies to JCE GPU, notably the netcode, the forks or the security concerns, **please take a look at the main documentation here** https://github.com/jceminer/cn_cpu_miner

+:heavy_exclamation_mark: **Monero V8 algo on older AMD cards (HD7000, R7...) has been reported to cause problems at miner initialization.
+A fix is planned but not avaible yet**

 # Index

 * [Limitations](#limitations)